MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

 ![A banner displays when your pull request is in auto-complete state](./_img/pull-requests/pr_banner_autocomplete.png)

 >[!NOTE]
->The **Auto-complete** option is available in Azure DevOps Services and TFS 2017 and higher, and is only present when you have branch policies that must be satisfied before the pull request can be completed.
+>The **Auto-complete** option is available in Azure Repos and TFS 2017 and higher, and is only present when you have branch policies that must be satisfied before the pull request can be completed.
 If you don't see **Auto-complete**, it is because you don't have any branch policies.
 For more information, see [Branch policies](branch-policies.md).

 ::: moniker-end